PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 In adults, symptomatic response to therapy with PROTONIX I.V. does not preclude the presence of gastric malignancy.
 Consider additional follow-up and diagnostic testing in adult patients who have a suboptimal response or an early symptomatic relapse after completing treatment with a PPI.
 In older patients, also consider an endoscopy.

-Thrombophlebitis was associated with the administration of intravenous pantoprazole.
+Thrombophlebitis was associated with the administration of PROTONIX I.V.

-PROTONIX contains edetate disodium (the salt form of EDTA), a chelator of metal ions including zinc.
-Therefore, zinc supplementation should be considered in patients treated with PROTONIX I.V. for Injection who are prone to zinc deficiency.
-Caution should be used when other EDTA containing products are also co-administered intravenously.
+PROTONIX I.V. contains edetate disodium (the salt form of EDTA), a chelator of metal ions including zinc.
+Therefore, zinc supplementation should be considered in patients treated with PROTONIX I.V. who are prone to zinc deficiency.
+Caution should be used when other EDTA containing products are also co-administered intravenously [see Dosage and Administration (2.5)].

 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.

-Several published observational studies suggest that proton pump inhibitor (PPI) therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
+Several published observational studies suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
 The risk of fracture was increased in patients who received high-dose, defined as multiple daily doses, and long-term PPI therapy (a year or longer).
 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
-Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2) and Adverse Reactions (6)].
+Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2.2, 2.4), Adverse Reactions (6)].

 Mild, transient transaminase elevations have been observed in clinical studies.
-The clinical significance of this finding in a large population of subjects administered intravenous pantoprazole is unknown. [see Adverse Reactions (6)].
+The clinical significance of this finding in a large population of subjects administered PROTONIX I.V. is unknown [see Adverse Reactions (6)].

 For patients expected to be on prolonged treatment or who take PPIs with medications such as digoxin or drugs that may cause hypomagnesemia (e.g., diuretics), health care professionals may consider monitoring magnesium levels prior to initiation of PPI treatment and periodically [see Adverse Reactions (6.2)].

-May produce false-positive urine screen for THC (tetrahydrocannabinol) [see Drug Interactions (7.4)].
+Pantoprazole sodium may produce false-positive urine screen for THC (tetrahydrocannabinol) [see Drug Interactions (7)].

 The following serious adverse reactions are described below and elsewhere in labeling: